 No particular undergraduate major is required for admission to the College of Law.
 Applicants are accepted from a diversity of backgrounds.
 Whatever major an applicant decides to pursue should be augmented by a well-rounded variety of course selections that might include philosophy, writing, logic, history, literature, and fundamentals of accounting.
 The College urges applicants to engage in a curriculum that demands intellectual self-discipline and develops reading, writing, verbal, and analytical skills.
 WVU accepts Board of Regents degrees.

 There is no set minimum GPA or LSAT.
 The admissions committee will consider an applicant’s entire application to determine the applicant’s likelihood of success in law school.
-The median GPA and LSAT for admitted applicants for the fall of 2014 was 3.43 GPA and 154 LSAT.
+For more information, visit our Class Profiles page.

 The admissions committee sees all scores, but uses the highest score in its decision making.